JuliaLang/julia/doc/src/manual/interfaces.md

 optional.

 ### Example
-The below example implements an `IO` "recorder" which writes all data written to it to an extra buffer.
+The below example implements an `IO` "recorder" which writes all data read from it to an extra buffer.
 It defines `read` and `write` methods for `UInt8`, so it supports reading and writing of any object which can be written or read from an `IOBuffer`.
 ```julia